-GASB 87 replaces the current operating and capital lease categories with a single model for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
+GASB 87 replaces the current operating and capital lease categories with a single model for lease accounting based on a new definition of leases as contracts that convey control of the right to use a non-financial asset.
 The new rules require lessees to recognize a lease liability and an intangible asset while lessors are required to recognize lease receivables and a deferred inflow of resources on their financial statements.